thorve/OpenTicket/DesignDoc/RMA.md

 1. Consumer request for RMA from Publisher
 1. Request type for each customer (email, API, manual).

+Note: One RMA case is dedicated to one part/module with one unique identifier, e.g., serial number.
+Each RMA involves multiple communication messages between the publisher and consumer.
+Each RMA case has a unique ID.

 ### Review/Approval

 At this stage, Publisher will validate the required information for the RMA case, and approve / reject / request more information, which may include:
    * whether any mandotary information is missing
    * whether a kind of service level is supported for specific region

-### Parts tracking
+### Part tracking

-There are two seperate flows at this stage:
+There are two seperate cases at this stage:
    1. Replacement shippment:
       1. Publisher will provide the shippment information, including carrier, planned arrive date
       1. Publisher will notify the status of the replacement shippment and delivery